oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ~~~~
 {: title='Identity and Authorization Chaining Flow'}

-The flow illustrated in Figure 1 shows the steps the client in trust Domain A needs to perform to access a protected resource in trust domain B. In this flow, the client has a way to discover the authorization server in Domain B and a trust relationship exists between Domain A and Domain B (e.g., through federation).
-It includes the following:
+The flow illustrated in Figure 1 shows the steps an actor in Domain A needs to perform to access a protected resource in Domain B. It is assumed, that the actor has a way to discover the authorization server in Domain B and a trust relationship exists between Domain A and Domain B (e.g., through federation).
+The steps outlined are the following:

-* (A) The client of Domain A needs to discover the authorization server of Domain B. See [Authorization Server Discovery](#authorization-server-discovery).
+* (A) The actor needs to discover the authorization server of Domain B. See [Authorization Server Discovery](#authorization-server-discovery).

-* (B) The client exchanges its token at the authorization server of its own domain (Domain A) for a JWT authorization grant that can be used at the authorization server in Domain B. See [Token Exchange](#token-exchange).
+* (B) The actor exchanges its token at the authorization server of its own domain (Domain A) for a JWT authorization grant that can be used at the authorization server in Domain B. See [Token Exchange](#token-exchange).

-* (C) The authorization server of Domain A processes the request and returns a JWT authorization grant that the client can use with the authorization server of Domain B. This requires a trust relationship between Domain A and Domain B (e.g., through federation).
+* (C) The authorization server of Domain A processes the request and returns a JWT authorization grant that is audienced to the authorization server of Domain B. This requires a trust relationship between Domain A and Domain B (e.g., through federation).

-* (D) The client presents the authorization grant to the authorization server of Domain B. See [Access Token Request](#access-token-request).
+* (D) The actor presents the authorization grant to the authorization server of Domain B. See [Access Token Request](#access-token-request).

 * (E) Authorization server of Domain B validates the JWT authorization grant and returns an access token.

-* (F) The client now possesses an access token to access the protected resource in Domain B.
+* (F) The actor now possesses an access token to access the protected resource in Domain B. Depending on who the actor is it may directly access the resource or processes further (see examples).
+To help understanding the flow the diagram shows a direct access by the actor, however, this is not required.

 ## Authorization Server Discovery
 This specification does not define authorization server discovery.
-A client MAY maintain a static mapping or use other means to identify the authorization server.
+The actor MAY maintain a static mapping or use other means to identify the authorization server.
 The `authorization_servers` property in {{I-D.ietf-oauth-resource-metadata}} MAY be used.

+// TODO for the AS as actor profile: Maybe a hint by the OAuth client?

 ## Token Exchange

-The client performs token exchange as defined in {{RFC8693}} with the authorization server for its own domain (e.g., Domain A) in order to obtain a JWT authorization grant that can be used with the authorization server of a different domain (e.g., Domain B) as specified in section 1.3 of {{RFC6749}}.
+The actors performs a token exchange as defined in {{RFC8693}} with the authorization server of its own domain (e.g., Domain A) to obtain a JWT authorization grant that is audienced to the authorization server of a different domain (e.g., Domain B) as specified in section 1.3 of {{RFC6749}}.

 ### Token Exchange Request